rusland1/rusland1.github.io/content/en/land-en-volk/boris_yeltsin_1931_2007/index.md

 #### First Post-Soviet President

-At the end of that same year, Gorbachev stepped aside (December 25](https://www.youtube.com/watch?v=4lPjMh1zpEo), the Soviet Union [dissolved](https://en.wikipedia.org/wiki/Dissolution_of_the_Soviet_Union), and  [Борис Николаевич Ельцин](https://ru.wikipedia.org/wiki/%D0%95%D0%BB%D1%8C%D1%86%D0%B8%D0%BD%2C_%D0%91%D0%BE%D1%80%D0%B8%D1%81_%D0%9D%D0%B8%D0%BA%D0%BE%D0%BB%D0%B0%D0%B5%D0%B2%D0%B8%D1%87), from the village of [Butka](https://en.wikipedia.org/wiki/Butka,_Russia), became the first Post-Soviet President.
+At the end of that same year, Gorbachev [stepped aside](https://www.youtube.com/watch?v=4lPjMh1zpEo) (December 25), the Soviet Union [dissolved](https://en.wikipedia.org/wiki/Dissolution_of_the_Soviet_Union), and [Борис Николаевич Ельцин](https://ru.wikipedia.org/wiki/%D0%95%D0%BB%D1%8C%D1%86%D0%B8%D0%BD%2C_%D0%91%D0%BE%D1%80%D0%B8%D1%81_%D0%9D%D0%B8%D0%BA%D0%BE%D0%BB%D0%B0%D0%B5%D0%B2%D0%B8%D1%87), from the village of [Butka](https://en.wikipedia.org/wiki/Butka,_Russia), became the first Post-Soviet President.

 <br/>
 <br/>

 #### 1993: Shooting with a Tank

 A power struggle between Yeltsin and the parliament (then the Supreme Soviet) escalated into a crisis and violence in October 1993.
-In March, the parliament (led by [Ruslan Khasbulatov]((https://en.wikipedia.org/wiki/Ruslan_Khasbulatov)) attempted to impeach Yeltsin; Yeltsin, in turn, announced in September that he was dissolving the parliament and would call for new elections, constitution or not.
+In March, the parliament, led by [Ruslan Khasbulatov](https://en.wikipedia.org/wiki/Ruslan_Khasbulatov), attempted to impeach Yeltsin; Yeltsin, in turn, announced in September that he was dissolving the parliament and would call for new elections, constitution or not.
 Parliament declared Yeltsin impeached, and appointed [Alexander Rutskoy](https://en.wikipedia.org/wiki/Alexander_Rutskoy) as acting president.

 On October 3, clashes broke out in Moscow between pro-parliament demonstrators and troops loyal to Yeltsin.
-On October 4, Yeltsin ordered the military to storm the White House (where the parliament was holed up).
+On October 4, Yeltsin ordered the military to storm the White House, where the parliament was holed up.
 If standing on a tank didn't make some impression already, having a tank fire surely did.

 See